Frank-III/onebit-tui/onebit-tui/README.md

 If you encounter link errors, ensure:

-1. The link flags are properly set in your `moon.pkg.json`
+1. The link flags are properly set in your `moon.pkg.json` (see Project Setup)
-2. Zig 0.14.x is installed (not 0.15.x which has incompatible APIs)
+2. Zig 0.14.x is installed (0.15.x has incompatible std.Build APIs with current vendor)
-3. The native libraries are built in the dependency directory
+3. OneBit‑TUI’s `libopentui.a` exists at `.mooncakes/Frank-III/onebit-tui/src/ffi/lib/`
+4. OneBit‑Yoga’s `libyoga_wrap.a` and `yoga-install/lib/libyogacore.a` exist under `.mooncakes/Frank-III/onebit-yoga/src/ffi/`

 ### Zig Version